Deus Ex (video game): Deus Ex: The Conspiracy

-A port of the game for PlayStation 2 (PS2), titled Deus Ex: The Conspiracy outside Europe, was published by Eidos Interactive during 2002; it released in North America on March 26, in Europe on June 7, and in Australia on December 13.
-It was re-released on the PlayStation+ service on June 17, 2025, as a Premium exclusive.
+A port of the game for PlayStation 2 (PS2), titled Deus Ex: The Conspiracy outside Europe, was published by Eidos Interactive in 2002; it released in North America on March 26, in Europe on June 7, and in Australia on December 13.
+It was re-released as a Premium exclusive on the PlayStation+ service on June 17, 2025.
 The port was developed in-house by Ion Storm with a team of fourteen people, many drawn from the original team.
 Spector described the largest issue with the port being the PS2's limited memory space, since Spector wanted the game ported over with as much content intact as possible.
 As part of porting, the level maps were streamlined or re-arranged, the difficulty and augmentation mechanics were rebalanced, and the interface had to be fully redesigned to be understandable and easily usable for console users.

 The initial design document as described by the port's producer Bill Money called for the levels to be redesigned with ending boss fights, which caused him to "flip".
 While the original character models used a mesh-based design, the PS2 version was updated to a skeletal model for more realistic movement.
 Motion capture was also added for male and female models.
 The release was delayed by a couple of months due to the need for optimisation to decrease load times and the burden on console memory.
 The frame rate issues required a lot of the game's code to be moved from the Unreal-native environment into C++ format.